ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 Ninja is a cross platform build system that we use to create ChilliSource applications.
 You can download binaries [here](https://ninja-build.org/) or alternatively install it through a package manager.
 On the Raspberry Pi Ninja can be installed by opening a terminal and typing: "sudo apt-get install ninja-build".

+NOTE: For the build script to work, Ninja must be added to the path so that typing "ninja" into a terminal executes Ninja.

 ### Compiler and Linker

 By default we use g++ to compile and link.
 This is usually preinstalled on your Raspberry Pi.

 ## Compiling

+If you are creating a game from scratch using the project generator then you will already have the build scripts required for Raspberry Pi development.
+If you have an existing game that you want to build for the Pi then you can use the sample build script (*build.py*) from [CSTest](https://github.com/ChilliWorks/CSTest) or [CSPong](https://github.com/ChilliWorks/CSSamples).

-The CSTest and CSPong sample projects come with a build script that you can use to compile your game (also the CSProjectGenerator will generate the build script for new projects).
-By default the build script is setup to build on the Raspberry Pi itself.
-Simply add *build.py* to */Projects/RPi/* and then navigate to that directory in terminal and type "python build.py debug" to start building (note, you can replace "debug" with "release").
-This will generate an exe and required assets in an Output folder in the same directory.
+By default the build script is setup to build on the Raspberry Pi itself so make sure your project is on the Pi.
+Navigate to */Projects/RPi/* in terminal and type "python build.py debug" to start building (you can replace "debug" with "release" to build in release mode).
+The script will generate an exe and the required assets in an Output folder in the same directory.

 If you want to clean the build type "python build.py debug|release clean".

 By default the build process uses the built in g++ compiler and linker.
-If you want to change to another compiler (e.g. clang) change the paths at the top of *build.py*.
+If you want to change to another compiler (e.g. clang) or use a cross compiler (more on that later) change the paths at the top of *build.py* to point to the appropriate compiler, archiver and linker.

 NOTE: Make sure you have installed Ninja prior to running the build script.